-Evaluating the effect of COVID-19 on dispensing patterns: a national cohort analysisFatemeh Torabi*, Ashley Akbari*, Laura North, Daniel Harris, Gareth Davies, Mike Gravenor, Rowena Griffiths, Jane Lyons, Neil Jenkins, Andrew Morris, Julian Halcox, Ronan A. Lyons
+Effect of COVID-19 on community drug dispensing: a national cohort analysisFatemeh Torabi*, Ashley Akbari*, Laura North, Daniel Harris, Gareth Davies, Mike Gravenor, Rowena Griffiths, Jane Lyons, Neil Jenkins, Andrew Morris, Julian Halcox, Ronan A. Lyons

 Medication prescribing and dispensing often regarded as one of the most effective ways to manage and improve population's health.
 Prescribed and dispensed medications can be monitored through data linkage for each patient.
 We hypothesised that changes in patient care resulting from the COVID-19, changed the way patients access their prescribed medication.